Danial-Kord/DigiHuman/README.md

    python server.py
    ```
 - Run Unity Project and open the main scene at `Assets\Scenes\MainScene.unity`
-- Test the program by uploading videos to backend from Unity project.
-(You can test the application by selecting provided animations from the right side menu!)
+- Test the program by uploading videos to backend from Unity project(You can test the application by selecting provided animations from the right side menu!).

 ## Adding new 3D characters
 You can add your own characters to the project!
 Characters should have standard Humanoid rig to show kinematic animations.
-For rendering face animations, characters should have blendmesh in their face.</br>
+For rendering face animations, characters should have facial rig(Blendmesh).</br>
 Follow these steps to add your character:
-1. Find a 3D character model from [Unity asset store](http://assetstore.unity.com/) or download a free one.
-(You can download them from websites like [Mixamo](http://mixamo.com/))
+1. Find a 3D character model from [Unity asset store](http://assetstore.unity.com/) or download a free one(You can download them from websites like [Mixamo](http://mixamo.com/)).
 2. Open the character setting and set the rig to humanoid

 <div align="left">